taosif-ikram/taosif-ikram/README.md

 This is my first git repository
-Athor : Mohammad Taosif Ikram
+Author : Mohammad Taosif Ikram

 <!--
 **taosif-ikram/taosif-ikram** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.